Weedness CBD for Pets: Exploring the Canine ECS | Weedness CBD

 The Endocannabinoid System of Dogs: Endocannabinoids

-The body's endogenous cannabinoids, also known as endocannabinoids, are essential elements of the canine ECS.
+The body's endogenous cannabinoids, or endocannabinoids, are essential elements of the canine ECS.
 Endocannabinoids play a variety of biological functions in dogs, much like they do in human physiology.
 All mammals, including dogs and humans, have been found to have the following main endocannabinoids:

-• Anandamide: Also referred to as the "bliss molecule," anandamide controls a number of functions in dogs, such as hunger stimulation and mood enhancement.
+Anandamide: Also referred to as the "bliss molecule," anandamide controls several functions in dogs, such as hunger stimulation and mood enhancement.

 These lipid-based neurotransmitters mediate different physiological responses in dogs by interacting smoothly with particular receptors dispersed throughout their body.
 Either receptor will allow them to bind.
 The location of the receptor and the endocannabinoid it binds determine the outcome of the interaction.